ricktaylor/btpu-fec/draft-taylor-dtn-btpu-fec.md

 # Introduction

 There are a number of use-cases of the Bundle Transfer Protocol - Unidirectional {{BTPU}}, where the use of transfer segment repetition as a mechanism to protect against the loss of frames can be considered sub-optimal.
 This document describes an alternate mechanism based on forward error correction (FEC) coding, that requires increased computational complexity but fewer transmitted bits.

 Rather than defining novel formats and registries for the variety of standardized FEC mechanisms, this document reuses the primitives and best practices of the FECFRAME framework, defined in {{RFC6363}}.

-Just as in core BTPU, a Bundle is split in a series of octet sequences that are emitted into frames by the sender to be transported to receivers by the underlying link-layer protocol; but when FEC is desired, the mechanisms defined in the FECFRAME framework are used to produce a sequence of Source Blocks and Repair Symbols that are placed into new Messages, rather than just sub-slices of the original Bundle.
+Just as in core BTPU, a Bundle is split in a series of octet sequences that are emitted into Messages by the sender to be transported to receivers by the underlying link-layer protocol; but when FEC is desired, the mechanisms defined in the FECFRAME framework are used to produce a sequence of Source Blocks and Repair Symbols that are placed into new Messages, rather than just sub-slices of the original Bundle.
 The new Messages are used to distinguish FEC Source Blocks and FEC Repair Symbols from core BTPU Segments.

 Although the content and processing of the new Messages differs from existing BTPU Messages, the rules around the emission and replication of the Messages are identical to the rules applicable to the core BTPU Segment Messages, and they follow the common BTPU Message format, allowing implementations that do not support this extension to efficiently detect and ignore the new Messages.